KeananG/ClassiFire/README.md

 - **FireMgmtComplexity:** The highest management level utilized to manage a wildland fire

 - **FinalAcres:** Final burn acres, nulls filled in with IncidentSize
-- **site:** Created in Modeling.ipynb, closest RAWS that has at least 50% data coverage over the duration of a fire incident.
+- **site:** Created in ClassiFire.ipynb, closest RAWS that has at least 50% data coverage over the duration of a fire incident.
   -  It is used as a reference point for analyzing weather conditions during the fire event.
 -  **DispatchCenterID:** A unique identifier for a dispatch center responsible for supporting the incident.
 Nulls filled in with POODispatchCenterID
 -  **POODispatchCenterID:** A unique identifier for the dispatch center that intersects with the incident point of origin (point where fire incident occured)